Hazelight/Docs-UnrealEngine-Angelscript/content/getting-started/installation.md

 and build the unreal editor using visual studio as usual.

 Note that you will need to build from source yourself if you want to use any additional plugins.
-This fork will not be compatible with any binary plugin distributions.
+This fork will not be compatible with any binary plugin distributions from the unreal marketplace.

 ## Installing the Visual Studio Code Extension